 - No commissions: In spot retail, you do not pay a commission, just the bid-offer spread.
 In regular equity and commodities trading, commissions can consume 20-40% of your profits, depending on your gain/loss ratio.

 These all sound like good reasons to trade Forex.
-However, just about everything on this list above is either not true or not useful.
+However, almost everything on this list above is either untrue or not useless.

-As for 24-hour trading, plenty of commodities trade on the electronic exchange GLOBEX that is nearly 24 hours per day, and after hours equity trading on the NY Stock Exchange and NASDAQ has been around since 1998.
-Besides, if you know what entry you want and its associated stop and price target, what do you care when, exactly, it gets executed?
+As for 24-hour trading, plenty of commodities trade on the electronic exchange GLOBEX, which is nearly 24 hours per day, and after-hours equity trading on the NY Stock Exchange and NASDAQ has been around since 1998.
+Besides, if you know what entry you want and its associated stop and price target, what do you care about when, exactly, it gets executed?
 Do you really want to watch the screen for hours on end?

-Now we have to ask the essential question — how much do you intend to make on a $100,000 trade?
+Now, we must ask the essential question — how much do you intend to make on a $100,000 trade?
 If you want to day-trade three times per day and your profit target is 20 pips with a stop at 10 pips, you are aiming to make 3 x 20 = 60 pips possible gain or $60/100,000 = 0.06%.
-If you can do that every day with no losses, on 240 trading days per year you would make $14,400/100,000 = 14.4%.
+If you can do that every day with no losses, on 240 trading days per year, you would make $14,400/100,000 = 14.4%.
 Okay, now consider that to keep the 20 points, you actually have to make 23 points because you are paying the broker 3 of them.